From one of the most visited cities in Italy to a quiet gem: tips on taking the train from Florence to Verona.

-Florence's Santa Maria Novella station is just steps from the historic center and next to a major hub for local and regional buses, making it a very convenient station for departing travelers.
+Florence's Santa Maria Novella station is just steps from the historic center and next to a major hub for local and regional buses, making it a very convenient station for travelers.

 Note: the Florence Santa Maria Novella station currently has a security check before the platforms, so make sure to factor in a few extra minutes for the delay.

-Porta Nuova is located on on Piazzale 25 Aprile and is Verona’s main train station.
+Porta Nuova is located on Piazzale 25 Aprile and is Verona’s main train station.
 The city’s hub for local and regional buses is adjacent, so you can easily catch the bus from the train station into the center of Verona.

 See below for details on traveling from Florence to Verona by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy

 From seat assignments and luggage space, to the different types of tickets, here are some of the most frequently asked questions about train travel in Italy.